-FROST (Flexible Round-Optimized Schnorr Threshold Signatures) is a threshold signature scheme that allows a group of participants to collaboratively produce valid Schnorr signatures without any single party holding the complete private key.
+FROST (Flexible Round-Optimized Schnorr Threshold Signatures) is a threshold signature scheme that lets a group produce one valid Schnorr signature without any participant holding the full private key.

 How It Works